Your basket is currently empty.Continue Shopping

 The dial colour could only be blue and we felt the use of the deepest oceanic blue was not only appropriate but would imbue the watch with a nautical essence which when combined with extra bold indexes and hands would provide perfectly clear visibility in all conditions - essential for any watch with an emergency service as it’s point of reference.

-We must have worked through 20-30 designs for the case back, whose detailing we could easily be accused of obsessing over because whilst it’s a part of the watch few people see, knowing it’s been executed beautifully adds so much to sense of pride of ownership.
+We must have worked through 20-30 designs for the case back, whose detailing we could easily be accused of obsessing over because whilst it’s a part of the watch few people see, knowing it’s been executed beautifully adds so much to sense of pride in ownership.
 Flags, words, oars, vessel outlines, waves and combinations of all of the above were explored.
 We searched and searched through the archives and the detail we felt had the greatest appeal was the very first RNLI logo mark in the form of an anchor with rope wrapped around it.
-It has the kind of nautical simplicity yet strong relevance, and we were able to bring it to life beautifully by deeply stamping it into the stainless steel case back.
-The original rope and anchor logo didn’t exist as an electronic file, so with great care and diligence, the RNLI’s design team set about recreating the original especially for this project.
+It has the kind of nautical simplicity yet strong historic relevance, and we were able to bring it to life beautifully by deeply stamping it into the stainless steel case back.
+The original rope and anchor logo didn’t exist as an electronic file, so with great care and diligence, the RNLI’s design team set about re-drawing the original especially for this project.
 In perfect keeping with the historic rope and anchor is the traditional ‘copper plate’ font style deeply engraved with the letters RNLI under the anchor.
-We created polished a circular reference frame around the anchor with the words of Sir William Hillary, the RNLI’s founder which read: WITH COURAGE NOTHING IS IMPOSSIBLE.
+We created a polished circular reference frame around the anchor with the words of Sir William Hillary, the RNLI’s founder which read: WITH COURAGE NOTHING IS IMPOSSIBLE.
 Words as true and poignant today as they have always been.

-It feels like we’ve given this project the kind of esprit de corps it deserves to create two beautiful timeless watches.
+WIth our in-built durability combined with these subtle design cues, it feels like we’ve given this project the kind of esprit de corps it deserves to create two beautiful timeless watches.
 Doing the right thing means a lot and we hope you’ll support us in our mission to raise a significant amount for this most deserving of charities.